-At January 1, 2022, total unrecognized compensation expense for nonvested equity awards granted was approximately \$.2 million.
+At January 1, 2022, total unrecognized compensation expense for nonvested equity awards granted was approximately \$3.2 million.
 This expense is expected to be recorded over a weighted-average period of 3.24 years.

-Midco - Class B Unit Incentive Plan
+Midco - Common B Unit Incentive Plan

 Prior to the Business Combination, commencing on March 15, 2018, the Board of Directors of Midco approved the Class B Unit Incentive Plan (the "Class B Plan"), which was a form of long-term compensation that provided for the issuance of ownership units to employees for purposes of retaining them and enabling such individuals to participate in the long-term growth and financial success of Midco.
-As a result of the Business Combination, the Board of Directors approved an acceleration of the awards granted in connection with the Class B Plan, to allow accelerated vesting of the unit consummation of the Business Combination.
-Effective June 7, 2021, the Class B Plan was terminated as a result of the Business Combination.
+As a result of the Business Combination, the Board of Directors approved an acceleration of the awards granted in connection with the Class B Plan, to allow accelerated vesting of the units upon consummation of the Business Combination.
 On the date of the Closing, the accelerated vesting for 16,079 units (equivalent to 4,012,873 shares of Group common stock) resulted in \$2,100 of non-cash share-based compensation expense recorded to general and administrative expense in the Company's consolidated statement of operations and comprehensive income for the year ended January 1, 2022.